Simon-48/Disease-Specific-LLMs/README.md

       2. Proposed a paraphrasing-based method to correct class imbalance in structured, tabular clinical datasets or EHR-derived data by preserving the underlying medical semantics, especially for categorical features where each category carries distinct medical significance, making synthetic data generation challenging.

+## Interpretability
+We use a simple gradient-based interpretability method to see which clinical words matter most for the model’s decision.
+After training GPT-2, we keep the model fixed and compute the gradient of the predicted score with respect to each input token’s embedding.
+The size of this gradient shows how sensitive the prediction is to that token—larger gradients mean the model relied more on it.
+By checking only medical keywords (like blood pressure, sugar, creatinine), we can highlight the clinical features that influenced the prediction most, giving a transparent, post-hoc explanation without changing the model.

 **The codes are private for Sarcoma cancer dataset from the National Institute of Cancer Research & Hospital (NICRH).**